Skip to content

 pyenv

-When using pyenv to manage your Python versions, make sure you also have the same Python version installed with pyenv and uv.
+When you are using pyenv to manage your Python versions, make sure you also have the same Python version installed with pyenv and uv.
 Otherwise you will run into the following error.
 This is a known issue with uv.

 pyenv: version `3.9.20' is not installed (set by /Users/rik/github/cgse/libs/cgse-common/.python-version)